Practitioners' Perspectives on a Differential Privacy Deployment Registry

 \item \textbf{We populate the registry with 21 real-world deployments} using the schema we developed.
 We base these entries off existing papers, blog posts, and other public resources describing past deployments. \end{itemize}

-Much of these contributions have been incorporated back into the registry prototype started by Oblivious, which is being launched to accompany a proposal for the National Institute of Standards and Technology (NIST) to host the registry~\cite{NIST.IR.8588.2025}.
+Much of these contributions were incorporated back into the registry prototype started by Oblivious, which was launched in September 2025 to accompany a proposal for the U.S. National Institute of Standards and Technology (NIST) to host the registry~\cite{NIST.IR.8588.2025}.
 Conversely, the concurrent work on the prototype started by Oblivious has influenced our work in several ways.

 Next, we conduct a user study ($n=16$) with DP practitioners, using our prototype registry as a technology probe~\cite{hutchinson2003technology} to explore how they might use the registry in practice and what challenges or opportunities they foresee around its adoption.
 In particular, we ask the following research questions (RQs): \begin{itemize} \item \textbf{RQ1:} How does the registry challenge or reinforce practitioners’ existing beliefs about DP and prior DP deployments?